-The SUCCESS\RESPONSE and FAILURE\RESPONSE directives described in the table above define the message string that will be returned by the FME Server for successful and failed translations respectively.
+The SUCCESS_RESPONSE and FAILURE_RESPONSE directives define the message string that will be returned by the FME Server for successful and failed translations respectively.
 These directives provide the mechanism by which the FME Server communicates results back to the client.

 The content of these response messages is meaningful only to the client.
 The FME Server simply passes the message as defined back to the client, which then processes it in whatever manner it chooses.
-The message can include the predefined pseudo-variables (described below) as well as several other directives.
+The message can include the predefined pseudo-variables (See "Pseudo Variables" on page 13-176) as well as several other directives.